Reconstructing random pictures: Introduction

 Let us briefly mention that a related, but somewhat different, two-dimensional question about reconstructing ``jigsaws'' was raised by Mossel and Ross~\citep{mossel}.
 Following work of Bordenave, Feige, and Mossel~\citep{feige} and Nenadov, Pfister, and Steger~\citep{steger}, the coarse asymptotics of the reconstruction threshold in this setting were independently established by Balister, Bollob\'as, and the first author~\citep{jigsawpaper} and by Martinsson~\citep{mart}.
 In contrast, our main result establishes fine-grained asymptotics of the reconstruction threshold in the (somewhat different) setting considered here.

 This paper is organized as follows.
 We give the short proof of the $0$-statement in Theorem~\ref{picture} in Section~\ref{s:lower}.
 The bulk of the work in this paper is in the proof of the $1$-statement in Theorem~\ref{picture} which follows in Section~\ref{s:upper}.
-We conclude with some discussion in Section~\ref{s:conc}.
+We conclude with some discussion of future directions in Section~\ref{s:conc}.

+Note added in proof: Subsequent to our paper's appearance on the arXiv, Demidovich, Panichkin, and Zhukovskii~\citep{DPZ} extended our results to $r$ colors and $d$ dimensions for $r, d \geq 3$.
+While it is straightforward to verify that our computations allow for a larger number of colors, we posited in a previous version of this paper that it would be necessary to find an appropriate higher-dimensional generalization of the interface paths in our arguments in order to extend beyond $d = 2$.
+However, the methods of~\citep{DPZ} circumvent this need by careful modification to our reconstruction algorithm.